-Chinese new year brings hope, good luck and prosperity among people.
-It is the beginning of another year full of positive aspirations to achieve for self, family and community as a whole.
-The colorful festivities in dominant red is known to bring abundance and to spare negativity in any form.
-On this special day, people wear red color shirt and make home decorations in red that symbolizes prosperity.
-Since majority of the Chinese are engaged in a business, they always put something red in their buildings to attract wealth for the new year and beyond.
+Chinese new year brings hope, good luck, and prosperity among people.
+It is the beginning of another year full of positive aspirations to achieve for self, family, and community as a whole.
+The colorful festivities in dominant red are known to bring abundance and to spare negativity in any form.
+On this special day, people wear a red color shirt and make home decorations in red that symbolizes prosperity.
+Since the majority of the Chinese are engaged in a business, they always put something red in their buildings to attract wealth for the new year and beyond.

 |Lion dance along Ongpin St. Binondo, Manila|

-Few steps from the church is where the journey commence, in the old street of Ongpin.
-There are variety of Chinese merchandise offering products and services in this busy street.
+Few steps from the church are where the journey commences, in the old street of Ongpin.
+There is a variety of Chinese merchandise offering products and services in this busy street.
 Gold shops of high quality can be found in this narrow yet vibrant place.
-There are restaurants catering authentic Chinese cuisine and one of which is the 'President's Grand Palace' and the 'President's tea house' to relax your senses.
+Restaurants are catering to authentic Chinese cuisine and one of which is the 'President's Grand Palace' and the 'President's tea house' to relax your senses.

-There are shops catering Chinese delicacies like the famous 'Eng Bee Tin' that produces tikoy and hopia in different variants and flavors.
+Shops are catering to Chinese delicacies like the famous 'Eng Bee Tin' that produces tikoy and hopia in different variants and flavors.
 I've seen people falling in a long line just to satisfy their cravings for this food that is said to bring good luck.
-The 'tikoy' is made of glutinous rice flour which is sticky, thus symbolizes a family and relationship that is well bonded according to Chinese norm.
+The 'tikoy' is made of glutinous rice flour which is sticky, thus symbolizes a family and relationship that is well bonded according to Chinese norms.

 |Red lanterns in Chinatown mall to welcome the new year|

 The most common business in Ongpin is the lucky charms and decors.
-There are so many jewelries for different purposes depending on form and color.
+There is so much jewelry for different purposes depending on form and color.
 One has to wear a particular bracelet or necklace to attract prosperity and to drive away bad luck.
 For home decoration, there are red lanterns in various sizes and forms to symbolize wealth and good luck.

-Perhaps one of the most exciting part is to witness the lion dance.
+Perhaps one of the most exciting parts is to witness the lion dance.
 This mythical Chinese creature dances gracefully as it is maneuvered by several dancers.
 They perform lion dances from one shop to another for an opportunity to receive angpao or the red envelope with money.
-They have never failed to entertain the business owners in a presentation that is well rehearsed and choreographed.
+They have never failed to entertain the business owners in a presentation that is well-rehearsed and choreographed.

 There is also a dragon dance, but it is quite long and carried by several dancers.
-Like the lion dance, it is also a powerful mythical creature in a Chinese culture.
-It is to spare negativity in business, house and the environment.
-Both dance presentations are seen throughout the new year celebration in Binondo, particularly in Ongpin.
-It is colorful, entertaining and attracts a crowd.
+Like the lion dance, it is also a powerful mythical creature in Chinese culture.
+It is to spare negativity in business, the house, and the environment.
+Both dance presentations are seen throughout the new year's celebration in Binondo, particularly in Ongpin.
+It is colorful, entertaining, and attracts a crowd.

 |Giant red lanterns are legendary Chinese handicraft that symbolizes good luck|

-In the Philippines, the common greetings is 'Kung Hei Fat Choi' and it has been made a standard greetings in media and other printed publications.
-It is a Cantonese greetings, usually spoken in Hong Kong and Macau, but the 'Tsinoys' speaks 'Hokkien' and prefers the greetings 'Kiong Hee Huat Tsai'.
+In the Philippines, the common greetings are 'Kung Hei Fat Choi' and it has been made standard greetings in media and other printed publications.
+It is a Cantonese greeting, usually spoken in Hong Kong and Macau, but the 'Tsinoys' speaks 'Hokkien' and prefers the greetings 'Kiong Hee Huat Tsai'.
 However, no matter what language or dialect is spoken for greetings, there is a spirit of understanding and it sends a single message of 'Happy New Year!'.

-In the Chinatown mall is where I have witnessed the cultural presentations from different groups.
+The Chinatown, mall is where I have witnessed cultural presentations from different groups.
 They have presented charming Chinese folk dances, the melodic choral, and the exhibitions of Chinese martial arts like 'Wushu' and Tai Chi'.
 There is also some modern Chinese hip hop that captures the attention of the younger generations.
-It is a day-long event until the countdown for new year is observed and fireworks is witnessed to lighten up the evening.
+It is a day-long event until the countdown for the new year is observed and fireworks are witnessed to lighten up the evening.

-The Chinese people loves to preserve their heritage and they have a greater influence in culture, food, social norms and beliefs.
-In the Philippines, people are familiar with the 'feng shui' and this is attributed to good luck, happiness and prosperity in businesses and houses.
-There is also the 'horoscope' where people consult their luck or destiny in a particular day, month or year depending on zodiac sign and animal sign you were born.
-Also Filipinos are fond of eating noodles and soups brought by the Chinese since long time ago.
+The Chinese people love to preserve their heritage and they have a greater influence on culture, food, social norms, and beliefs.
+In the Philippines, people are familiar with the 'Feng Shui" and this is attributed to good luck, happiness, and prosperity in businesses and houses.
+There is also the 'horoscope' where people consult their luck or destiny on a particular day, month or year depending on the zodiac sign and animal sign you were born.
+Also, Filipinos are fond of eating noodles and soups brought by the Chinese since a long time ago.

 Although the world constantly evolves and the culture of peace and freedom is changing, there are so many things we should learn from the Chinese.
-Perseverance and endurance at work accompanied by humility and gratitude is what made them achieve success in the family, career and life in general.
+Perseverance and endurance at work accompanied by humility and gratitude are what made them achieve success in the family, career, and life in general.

 The Chinese culture has its own uniqueness and their customs being extraordinary makes us multi-cultured people.
 Our beliefs should not be restricted to what has been instilled since birth.
-Open mindedness and acceptance in faith and cultural differences brings a peaceful and vibrant living.
+Open-mindedness and acceptance in faith and cultural differences bring a peaceful and vibrant living.
 We learn from each other and the wisdom gained is what truly brings good luck and prosperity in our lives no matter who and what we are; and no matter who we will become.